thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ## What are the two types of scope?

-A **scope** is a list of variables and functions the current line of execution can access.
-Depending on what scopes are available to the current line of execution, a specific set of variables and functions are possible To use.
-The key to understanding scope in JavaScript is with functions.
+A **scope** is a list of variables and functions available for use on the current line of execution.
 There are two types of scope in ECMAScript 5.

 1. Global scope
 2. Function scope